What to put in your donor newsletter

 4. You Can't Get Donors to FEEL It If You Don't Feel It First

-Every two weeks I send a letter about fundraising, writing, donors, and life to smart fundraisers like you.
+Every week we send a letter about fundraising, writing, donors, and life to smart fundraisers like you.

 It’s free.
 Unsubscribe whenever you want.

-I love receiving letters.
+We love when good things arrive in our inboxes.
 If you do too, subscribe today.